evainlau/pycao/tutorialManual/discover.rst

 .. image:: ./images/viewer.png
    :width: 50%

-However, Pycao is not a graphical modeller, and there is no graphical tool beyond this post compilation interface.
-My experience is that describing a 3D object with a mouse on a 2D screen is very very challenging.
+Although there is graphical interface for the visualisation of the objects built, Pycao is not a graphical modeller.
+The objects are described/built with python code in a text interface and  and Pycao will remain a text software in the future.
+My experience is that describing a 3D object with a mouse on a 2D screen is extremly challenging and difficult to maintain.
 Pycao is designed towards people who think that it is easier to describe a 3d object with a good language than with a graphical interface, or for people who want to easily draw a 3D picture using output from an other software.